Porxiai/NytrixUi/README.md

 ----

 > [!IMPORTANT]
-This is a Uilib used only for Roblox — not for exploits. 🧢
+This is a UiLib used only for Roblox — not for exploits. 🧢
 # Nytrix

 A Roblox UI library inspired by **Nytrix, Linoria, Porxiai**, and many other developers.